NBC Logo

 The new National Broadcasting Company logo was unveiled in November 2022 and officially launched in December.
 After the redesign, the gradient disappeared.
 Colors have been muted to match the NBC logo with the Peacock streaming service launched by NBCUniversal in 2020.

 New York-based design studio Sibling Rivalry slightly increased the space between the feathers to make the pattern look more harmonious.
-Even the asymmetric deepening in the purple part of the tail does not interfere with the visual balance.
-This is the peacock’s beak, which is formed by negative white space.
+The asymmetric deepening in the purple part of the tail does not interfere with the visual balance.
+This is the peacock’s beak, formed by negative white space.

 The new NBC logo was inspired by the 1986 version by Steff Geissbuhler of Chermayeff & Geismar Inc. But the modern font is noticeably different.
 The lettering at the bottom uses a custom typeface called NBC Tinker.
 It was custom-made and based on Sweet Sans Pro.